 Changing how you sleep might be hard at first, but can have major benefits in the future.
-There are sleeping positions that can take stress off your spine and keep you in a natural, comfortable position.
+There are sleeping positions that can take the stress off your spine and keep you in a natural, comfortable position.
 There are slight modifications that you can make to most sleeping styles to help reduce pain.

 The key to reducing back pain with your sleep position is keeping your spine as close to its natural shape as possible.
 This will alleviate pain by reducing pressure on your muscles and individual disks that aren’t designed to be bent of shape.

-Side sleeping is one of the best positions to sleep in for back pain.
+Side sleeping is one of the best positions for back pain.
 Since you can keep the natural curves of the spine without putting pressure on your back, side sleeping is ideal for any sort of pain.
 When sleeping on your side, add a pillow between your legs and move your knees slightly toward your midsection to put your body into its natural position.